crossplane/crossplane/docs/getting-started/install-configure.md

 title: Install & Configure toc: true weight: 2 indent: true
 ---

-# Choosing Hosted vs. Self-Hosted Crossplane
+# Choosing Hosted or Self-Hosted Crossplane

 Users looking to use Crossplane for the first time have two options avaiable to them today.
 The first way is to use a hosted Crossplane service like [Upbound